HBM/node-jet/README.md

      $ node_modules/.bin/jetd.js

-# Integration Daemon
+# Integrated Daemon

-If you want the Daemon to listen for WebSockets on the same port as your existing (node.js) HTTP server, use the [daemon.listen({server:httpServer})](https://github.com/lipp/node-jet/blob/master/doc/daemon.md#daemonlistentcpport1234wsport4321) method like this:
+If you want the Jet Daemon to listen for WebSockets on the same port as your existing (node.js) HTTP server, use the [daemon.listen({server:httpServer})](https://github.com/lipp/node-jet/blob/master/doc/daemon.md#daemonlistentcpport1234wsport4321) method like this: